eaygun2/2tci-backend/README.md

 }
 ```
 #### Purpose of Using ModelBaseSettings
-- Generic Model Service: This approach supports a generic model service that can handle multiple models without creating separate classes for each model's settings.
 - Single Configuration Class: Instead of maintaining multiple classes with similar properties, a single ModelBaseSettings class consolidates all model settings within a unified structure.
 - Dynamic Settings Retrieval: Using an enum specified in the request body, such as ModelType, the application can dynamically determine and fetch the appropriate model settings from appsettings.json.